 Welcome to the American Veterinary Society of Animal Behavior

-We are a group of veterinarians and research scientists dedicated to improving the lives of animals and people through an understanding of animal behavior.
-Join us and discover how insight into animal behavior can strengthen your bond with your pets and enhance the welfare of your patients.
+We are a group of veterinarians and doctorate level animal behaviorists dedicated to improving the lives of animals and people through an understanding of animal behavior.
+Join us and discover how insight into animal behavior can strengthen the human animal bond and enhance the welfare of your patients.

 A Community of Veterinarians Dedicated to Animal Behavior